gvzupko/MIST_Group4_Project1/README.md

 | Mixed Horse Jumping | 8                        |

 ### Query 8
+Query 8 finds the medal efficiency: medals per athlete for each country.
+It shows how effectively each country can convert its athlete into medal winners, thus the managers can compare medal efficiency between countries with different sizes to see which country is more efficient at converting their athletes into medal winners.

     SELECT
         Country.name AS Country_Name,
         COUNT(DISTINCT Winner.athleteID) * 1.0 / COUNT(DISTINCT Athlete.athleteID) AS Medal_Efficiency